How Open Access Supports Health Equity

 Health disparities are not simply health differences.

-A health difference could be something like a higher rate of arm injuries among professional tennis players than the general population.
-Whilst this doesn’t mean that such health differences are not worth addressing, they are not a disparity.
+An example of a health difference is there being a higher rate of arm injuries among professional tennis players than the general population.
+Although health differences are important research topics, they are not a disparity.

 A health disparity refers to a particular type of health difference that is closely linked with economic, social, and environmental disadvantage.

-So, in response, health equity refers to the commitment to reduce, and hopefully remove, disparities in health.
-It involves striving for the highest standards of health for everyone, and giving special attention to those who need it most.
+In response, health equity refers to the commitment to reduce, and ultimately remove, disparities in health.
+It involves striving for the highest standards of health for everyone and providing special attention to those who need it most.

 What do health disparities look like?